Exploring Simple and Transferable Recognition-Aware Image Processing: Introduction

-\begin{itemize}[leftmargin=15pt] \item We propose to study the problem of enhancing the machine interpretability of image processing outputs, a desired property considering the amount of images analyzed by machines nowadays. \item We propose simple and effective methods towards this goal, suitable for different use cases, e.g., without ground truth semantic labels.
-Extensive experiments are conducted on multiple image processing and recognition tasks, demonstrating the wide applicability of the proposed methods. \item We show that using our simple approaches, the recognition accuracy improvement could transfer among recognition architectures, categories and tasks, a desirable behavior making the proposed methods applicable without access to the downstream recognition model. \end{itemize}
+Our contributions can be summarized as: \begin{itemize} \item We propose to study the problem of enhancing the machine recognition of image processing outputs, a desired property considering the amount of images analyzed by machines nowadays. \item We study simple yet effective methods towards this goal, suitable for different use cases.
+Extensive experiments are conducted on multiple image processing and recognition tasks.

+\item We show that with simple approaches, the recognition accuracy improvement is \emph{transferable} among recognition architectures, categories, tasks and datasets, a desirable behavior making the proposed methods applicable without access to downstream recognition models. \item We provide decision boundary analysis of recognition models and show their similarities to gain a better understanding of the transferability phenomenon. \end{itemize}

+We hope our empirical findings can encourage the community to propose new methods for improving the recognition of processed images, and further study the reason behind the intriguing transferability, which could lead to deeper understanding of neural networks.